earthcube/earthcube_utilities/summarize/README.md

 ## Overview

 Steps:
-1. Insure that a gleaner crawl has already been done, and you have the location of it's buck
+1. Insure that a gleaner crawl has already been done, and you have the location of it's bucket
 2. run> repo2summary.sh repo

 where repo is the name of a repo directory in that crawl's bucket